Well, Why WOW?

 McAfee SiteAdvisor is a feature of their virus- and spam-protection software.
 You can join other reviewers and add your opinions about web sites to warn fellow users.

-On September 11th 2002, the New York Lottery drew 911 as the winning pick-3 combination and the Standard & Poor's 500 futures contract closed at 911.00
+On September 11th 2002, the New York Lottery drew 911 as the winning pick-3 combination and the Standard & Poor's 500 futures contract closed at 911.00.
+(Shudder).

 The "Michael Jordan of Meditation"

 That's what writer George Saunders has said about a remarkable story in the jungles of Nepal.
 You may have heard about the 'Buddha Boy'.
 It is an easy story to dismiss, but it may offer a glimpse of human potential, according to Saunders, who is still trying to come to terms with what he experienced, according to the NPR interview.
 Listen to the story of a modern American who writes for GQ, and who came away convinced that something very unusual, potentially wonderful, is going on there.
-His full column is only found in the pages of GQ, the June edition, unfortunately.
+His full column is only found in the pages of GQ, unfortunately.

 Akash Bhairab and the Airline